Eating Disorders Coalition’s Lobby Days Roundup

 The events were a great time and gave us a chance to meet a lot of people all while supporting a great cause,” said Katie Dent of The Emily Program – Cleveland.

 The festivities started out with the inaugural M.O.M.
 (Mothers and Others) March on the west lawn of Capitol Hill the evening prior to Lobby Day.
-We marched with moms, families, advocates, professionals and those struggling and recovering from eating disorders to raise awareness on the prevalence, co-morbidities, stigma and devastating consequences of this mental illness.
+We marched with moms, families, advocates, professionals, and those struggling and recovering from eating disorders to raise awareness on the prevalence, co-morbidities, stigma, and devastating consequences of this mental illness.

 It was a great turnout, and the media even showed up to cover the event!

-Afterwards, we went to a screening of Darryl Roberts’ newest film, “America the Beautiful 3.”
+Afterward, we went to a screening of Darryl Roberts’ newest film, “America the Beautiful 3.”

 The next morning, we started out in training and messaging sessions to get comfortable before we headed over to the halls of Congress with our team of fellow advocates.
 Each team, grouped by state, had an experienced leader.
 Appointments to meet with the senate and house members in our district were made in advance.